 - 3. Measure shock preload from upper mount bolt center to lower mount bolt center (eye-to-eye) 1.
-Perform this measurement on both shocks. - Ride height should be 282 mm on both shocks.
+Perform this measurement on both shocks. - Ride height should be 275 mm on both shocks.
 If the measurement differs, adjust the preload.
-See page 86.